 All Instant Pot’s are different.
 Our older Instant Pot is much less finicky when it comes to trivets and we usually don’t use one when making Instant Pot Chicken Thighs.
 However, our new one almost always gets the burn notice, so a trivet is a must!

-Can I make this recipe with chicken breasts?
+Make this recipe with chicken breasts!

-Yes!
 We suggest doing a shredded honey garlic chicken breast with this recipe.
 Instead of sauteing the chicken, just add it to your pressure cooker and then top it with the sauce.